Debugging the Smart Home

 Access event logs

-In order to gain more details on the error, access event logs for your smart home Actions via Cloud Logging.
+In order to gain more details on the error, access event logs for your Cloud-to-cloud integration via Cloud Logging.

 Open the Navigation Menu in Google Cloud Platform, and under Operations, select Logging > Logs Explorer to access the event logs for your project.
 Alternatively, you can search for Logs Explorer in the search box.

-In the Query section, enter the query PARTNER_RESPONSE_MISSING_DEVICE and click Run Query.
-The logs matching the query are displayed in the Query results section.
+In the Search all fields input field, enter the query PARTNER_RESPONSE_MISSING_DEVICE and click Run Query.
+The logs matching the query are displayed in the Results section.

 747cca0f1249a5a.png